 If management frame protection is not negotiated for the MLDs, the current GTK for each setup link shall be sent to the non-AP MLD using a group key handshake (see 12.7.7 (Group key handshake)) immediately following the WNM Sleep Mode Response frame.
 If a GTK update is in progress for a setup link, the pending GTK for the setup link shall be sent to the STA using another group key handshake immediately after the current GTK of the setup link has been sent.

-If EDP epoch operation is supported by both AP MLD and non-AP MLD, the current PGTK shall be included in the WNM Sleep Mode Response frame.
+If the Group EDP Epoch Supported field in the RSNXE is set to 1 by both the APs affiliated with the AP MLD and the non-AP MLD (#642), the current PGTK shall be included in the WNM Sleep Mode Response frame.
 If a PGTK update is in progress, the pending PGTK shall be included in the WNM Sleep Mode Response frame.

 AP, AP MLD or PCP association receipt procedures